Need Assistance? 01384 442752 (UK)

 Novels

-Novels are one of the most popular forms of creative writing, and novelists are perhaps the most influential role models for up and coming creative writers.
-Whilst poets such as John Betjemen, and stage play writers such as William Shakespeare are very well-known, in recent times many of the most famous writers have been novelists such as J.K.
+Novels are one of the most popular forms of creative writing, and novelists are perhaps the most influential role models for up-and-coming creative writers.
+Whilst poets such as John Betjeman, and stage play writers such as William Shakespeare are very well-known, in recent times many of the most famous writers have been novelists such as J.K.
 Rowling, Stephenie Meyer, Charlaine Harris, Robert Ludlum, and so on.
 However, popularity, as with any other creative art, does not necessarily equate with talent.

 "I found the course to be extremely helpful.
 It has given me the confidence and skills to present my work to publishers."